8:42am PT by Jackie Strause

 Other new players in the third season include Jorge Salcedo (Matias Varela), Cali’s head of security who prioritizes his wife and kids’ protection over his bosses; previously announced DEA agents Chris Feistl (Michael Stahl-David) and Daniel Van Ness (Matt Whelan), who enter the operation with enthusiasm and inexperience; Franklin Jurado (Miguel Angel Silvestre), the cartel’s money launderer who unknowingly puts his wife, Christina (Kerry Bishe) in mortal danger; and David Rodriguez (Arturo Castro), Miguel’s oldest son, who is reluctant at first to take a leading role in the cartel structure.

-Check out first look photos from season three below and head here for all of THR's Narcos coverage.
+Check out first look photos from season three, along with the first official trailer, below and head here for all of THR's Narcos coverage.